magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 {%endhighlight%}

-When the test is run, credentials from `credentials.xml` are transfered to defined fields.
+When the test is run, credentials from `credentials.xml` are transfered to the defined fields.

 <h3 id="mtf_repo_isolation"><code>%isolation%</code> placeholder</h3>